Andy Warhol: Legacy

-In 1991, the Warhol Family Museum of Modern Art was established in Medzilaborce, Slovakia by Warhol's family and the Slovak Ministry of Culture.
+In 1991, the Warhol Family Museum of Modern Art was established in Medzilaborce, Slovakia, by Warhol's family and the Slovak Ministry of Culture.
 In 1996, it was renamed the Andy Warhol Museum of Modern Art.

 In 1992, Warhol's estate donated 15 acres of land on his former property Eothen to The Nature Conservancy.
 Now called The Andy Warhol Preserve, it is part of a 2,400-acre protected area in Montauk.

 In 1994, the Andy Warhol Museum opened in Pittsburgh.
 It holds the largest collection of the artist's works in the world.

-In 1998, Warhol's Upper East Side townhouse at 57 E 66th Street in Manhattan was designated a cultural landmark by the Historical Landmarks Preservation Center to commemorate the 70th anniversary of his birthday.
+In 1998, Warhol's Upper East Side townhouse at 57 East 66th Street in Manhattan was designated a cultural landmark by the Historical Landmarks Preservation Center to commemorate the 70th anniversary of his birthday.